Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

 You can use a USB hub, l added one of these https://www.waveshare.com/wiki/USB_HUB_HAT

+On the USB sticks the format must be /Artist Name/Album Name/Track Names

 # To install...

 ensure SPI and I2C interfaces ON